AndrewSales/XQS/README.md

 The command returns `0` if all tests pass, otherwise `1`.

 # Advisory notes
-This is a pre-release and should be treated as such.
+This is an early release and should be treated as such.
+Bug reports, feature requests and other observations are welcome.
 Please refer to the issues for a list of known bugs and planned enhancements.

 ## Query language binding
 Your schema should specify a `queryBinding` value of : `xquery`, `xquery3` or `xquery31`, in any combination of upper or lower case.

-## Inclusion and expansion

-These are not yet supported: see [#6](https://github.com/AndrewSales/XQS/issues/6).
-If your schema makes use of these, consider using a tool such as [SchXslt](https://github.com/schxslt/schxslt) to perform these steps in the meantime.

-**CAUTION** When compiling, avoid using the XQS namespace (`http://www.andrewsales.com/ns/xqs`) in your schema, which XQS uses for variables internal to the application.

 # Troubleshooting